George Phipps, 2nd Marquess of Normanby

-Background
+Early life

-Normanby was born in London, the son of Constantine Phipps, 1st Marquess of Normanby, by his wife the Hon.
-Maria, daughter of Thomas Liddell, 1st Baron Ravensworth.
-He gained the courtesy title Viscount Normanby when his father succeeded as Earl of Mulgrave in 1831.
-When his father was made Marquess of Normanby in 1838, he became known by the courtesy title Earl of Mulgrave.
-Normanby entered the Coldstream Guards as an ensign, and became a lieutenant in 1838.
+Normanby was born in London, the eldest son of Constantine Phipps, 1st Marquess of Normanby and his wife the Hon Maria Liddell, daughter of Thomas Liddell, 1st Baron Ravensworth.
+He gained the courtesy title Viscount Normanby when his father succeeded to the Earldom of Mulgrave in 1831.
+When his father was created Marquess of Normanby in 1838, he became known by the courtesy title Earl of Mulgrave.

+Military service

+Normanby entered the Coldstream Guards as an ensign and became a lieutenant in 1838.

 Political and administrative career

 Normanby was returned to parliament for Scarborough in 1847, a seat he held until 1851 and again between 1852 and 1857.
 He was appointed Comptroller of the Household by Lord John Russell in 1851.
 When Lord Aberdeen became prime minister in early 1852, he became Treasurer of the Household, a post he held until 1858 the last three years under the premiership of Lord Palmerston.
-In the latter year he was appointed Governor of Nova Scotia, which he remained until 1863.
-In 1863 he also succeeded his father in the marquessate and took his seat in the House of Lords.
+In the latter year he was appointed Lieutenant-Governor of Nova Scotia, which he remained until 1863.
+Whilst he served as Lieutenant-Governor of Nova Scotia, he and his wife had the Prince of Wales (later King Edward VII) and his brother Prince Alfred, Duke of Edinburgh, as their guests at Government House.

+In 1863 Normanby succeeded his father in the marquessate and took his seat in the House of Lords.

 Normanby returned to the government in 1868 when he was appointed a Lord-in-waiting by William Ewart Gladstone.
 The following year he was promoted to Captain of the Honourable Corps of Gentlemen-at-Arms.
-In 1871 he became Governor of Queensland.
-He continued in this post until 1874, and was then Governor of New Zealand from 1874 to 1879 and Governor of Victoria from 1879 to 1884.
+From 1871 to 1874, he was Governor of Queensland.
+He was then Governor of New Zealand from 1874 to 1879 and Governor of Victoria from 1879 to 1884.

-Family

-Lord Normanby married Laura, daughter of Captain Robert Russell, R.N., in 1844.
-When he served as Lieutenant-Governor of Nova Scotia, he and his wife had the Prince of Wales (later King Edward VII) and his brother Prince Alfred, Duke of Edinburgh, as their guests at Government House.
-The couple had several children.